Itzadrian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line dulplicates last line of a file 10-no_more_js used to delete all files with an extension in current directories and sub directories 11-directories used to count directories and sub directories
+9-duplicate_last_line dulplicates last line of a file 10-no_more_js used to delete all files with an extension in current directories and sub directories 11-directories used to count directories and sub directories 12-newest_files used to list the 10 newest files in a directory